somanbaqai/FYP-Blockchain-And-Health/NodeApis/README.md

     }
 }

-- NOTE: Patient will call following api: updatePatientPermissionList
+- NOTE: In order to give permission to provider, Patient will always call api: updatePatientPermissionList
-- NOTE: proider wali call hi nhi hogi
+- NOTE: If updatePatientPermissionList is called, client should also call updatePatientPermissionRequestsList [with accessLevel set to 0] in order to delete the Permission Request as the request has been converted to actual permission now.
-- NOTE: call updatePatientPermissionRequestsList to remove request from request list after calling Update Patient List with access level given as '0'
+- NOTE: Provider Permission API or Provider Permission Request API will never be called

 ## permiission request APIS
 - Update patient permission request List: http://192.168.32.134:3639/patient_permission_requests_list/update?pat_cnic=42101&prov_id=0&access_level=1